yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 Baculoviruses of the family *Baculoviridae* ({% cite Harrison2018 %}) are among the most intensively studied viruses, not only because of their widespread application in biotechnology, medicine, and agriculture ({% cite vanOers2007 %}).
-Like all members of the class *Naldaviricetes*, baculoviruses have a circular large dsDNA genome that, in the family *Baculoviridae*, ranges between 90 to 180 kbp and can encode up to 180 open reading frames (ORF).
+Like all members of the class *Naldaviricetes*, baculoviruses have large circular dsDNA genomes that, in the family *Baculoviridae*, range from 90 to 180 kbp and can encode up to 180 open reading frames (ORFs).
 A detailed description of the biology of the Baculoviridae family can be found in the official report of the International Committee on Taxonomy of Viruses (ICTV) ({% cite Harrison2018 %}).
 A detailed summary can also be found on the website of the ICTV (https://ictv.global/).